-The role will focus on leading the design, development and delivery of innovative solutions for the University's suite of online courses including the MOOCs initiative, using a range of contemporary technologies, online platforms and collaborative learning environments.
+Your role will focus on leading the design, development and adoption of innovative solutions for the University's online and custom programs within the Melbourne School of Professional and Continuing Education (MSPACE), using a range of contemporary technologies in online learning environments.
 The position will use sound instructional principles and methodologies oriented to best practice learning and teaching pedagogies, and will be guided by the University's Digital Learning Strategy.

-The Senior Learning Designer will have extensive experience in the practice of learning design for online education, with an established and intellectual understanding of pedagogy in an online learning context and a background in the development of frameworks for efficient and effective learning design.
+You will have extensive experience in the practice of learning design for online education, with an established understanding of pedagogy in an online learning context and a background in the development of frameworks for efficient and effective learning design.